Please complete online waiver and personal information form for any minor (under 18yrs-old) attending events at Autism Society.

 Program Summary: The Transitions Program helps neurodiverse youth and adults develop essential life skills, build meaningful social connections, and gain the confidence they need to thrive in their community.

-Program 12 Week Learning Series Includes topics such as:
+Program 12 Topic Learning Series that Includes topics such as:

 Team Building – collaboration, cooperation, and group participation